inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 Your temporary financial embarrassment will be relieved in a surprising manner.
 No guts, no glory.
 Envy is a pain of mind that successful men cause their neighbors.
-		-- Onasander
+		-- Onasanr
 Hackers of the world, unite!
 Money is the root of all evil, and man needs roots.
-I want to marry a girl just like the girl that married dear old dad.
+I want to marry a girl just like the girl that married ar old dad.
 		-- Freud
 How do you explain Wayne Newton's POWER over millions?
 It's th' MOUSTACHE ...
 Have you ever noticed th' way it radiates SINCERITY, HONESTY & WARMTH?
 It's a MOUSTACHE you want to take HOME and introduce to NANCY SINATRA!
-Never buy what you do not want because it is cheap; it will be dear to you.
+Never buy what you do not want because it is cheap; it will be ar to you.
 		-- Thomas Jefferson
 I have many CHARTS and DIAGRAMS..
 X-rated movies are all alike ... the only thing they leave to the